 We who work in logistics industry in leading positions must become better at being proactive and highlight our costs.
 We must also be better to calculate the economic impact of changes in for example order flows, shorter lead times and more complex methods of delivery as more and more companies begin with e-commerce and omni-channel.
 In short, we must develop our analytical skills and be able to price any changes in logistics.

-Opening up for e-commerce and have late orders with short lead times and often low value, costs money, it is obvious.
-To minimize costs, you need to have competent systems, leadership and right facilities that is adapted to the modern approach of logistics.
+Opening up for e-commerce and late orders with short lead times and often low value, costs money, it is obvious.
+To minimize costs, you need to have competent software and automation systems, leadership and right facilities that is adapted to the modern approach of logistics.
 You need to see the warehouse as a production unit.

 When I talk to colleagues in the industry, I often hear that the senior management push down in the organization that efficiency must improve, etc. but if the warehouse is not adapted for e-commerce/omni-channel, it is impossible to optimize the business.
 Often, the company has invested huge money in a e-commerce platform and customization of ERP but they have not put a dime in the warehouse logistics.
 It is a very big mistake!

 Personally, I think the best way to highlight and make the costs visible in the warehouse logistics is to think 3PL.
 Put a price on every specific process in the warehouse.
 Competent WMS suppliers have features for value added services (VAS) and labor management systems (LMS) for exampel that helps you highlight the costs.
 The more complex the logistics becomes more important it is to put a price on the processes to see what costs money.
 If you only have a large cost base you cannot see what changes have the most positive or negative impact on logistics costs.